myltik/azure-docs.ru-ru/articles/security/security-get-started-overview.md

 <properties
-   pageTitle="Общие сведения о безопасности в Azure | Microsoft Azure" description="Сайт со сведениями о безопасности Microsoft Azure по адресу Azure.com содержит ответы на вопросы технического характера о безопасности Azure." services="security" documentationCenter="na" authors="TomShinder"
+   pageTitle="Azure security overview | Microsoft Azure"
+   description="The Microsoft Azure Security Information site on Azure.com is your place for technical answers to your Azure security questions." services="security" documentationCenter="na" authors="TomShinder"